SociallyCompute/stackedit/MHS_Login_Requirements.md

 				- MHS Password (salted or hashed) [Note I have distinguished the "MHS Password" from your ordinary A&E password]
 				- MHS Teacher (Must match a teacher account that exists)
 				- MHS Classroom (Must match a classroom that the teacher created)
+	  6. No system accounts can be deleted.
+Only deactivated.

 ### Future Field Tests:
 1. Student can log into MHS from any capable computer with MHS installed